nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

 ```
 I split caching into two steps because otherwise we wouldn't be able to reuse nix/cargo cache if the other one changes.
 Let's read caching step line by line.
 `name: Restore Nix Store` - Set step name displayed in CI
-`id: restore-nix-cache` - set step ID, it's usefull so we can reference outputs of the step later on
+`id: restore-nix-cache` - set step ID, it's useful so we can reference outputs of the step later on
-`uses: actions/cache/restore@v3` - use actionts/cache/restore action
+`uses: actions/cache/restore@v3` - use actions/cache/restore action
 `with:` - run action with the following parameters
 `path: |
 /home/runner/nix` - we want to load cache into /home/runner/nix folder that we specified as nix store folder when setting up nix in CI
 `key: ${{ runner.os }}-${{ hashFiles('./flake.nix', './flake.lock') }}` - every cache needs key associated with it.
-It's necesarry so Your CI knows which cache should it load.
-As all our project dependencies are listed in flake.nix i create my key as combinantion of runner system and hash of flake.nix+flake.lock.
-This way if I add dependency and drop it later on my flake.nix+flake.lock hash should be the same and I'll reuse older cache.
+It's necessary, so Your CI knows which cache should it load.
+As all our project dependencies are listed in flake.nix I create my key as combination of runner system and hash of flake.nix+flake.lock.
+This way if I add dependency and drop it later on my flake.nix+flake.lock hash should be the same, and I'll reuse older cache.

-Restoring cache for rust build artifact works the same, we just specify more paths and use different hash in "key" propety.
+Restoring cache for rust build artifact works the same, we just specify more paths and use different hash in "key" property.

 Now, when You run this workflow for the first time there obviously will be no cache to load, we need to take care of that.
 The following part of workflow takes care of it.
 ```yml